-The traditional way to treat PIH has been to bleach the darkened pigment using hydroquinone based products which in South Africa is only available by doctors prescription.
+The traditional way to treat Post Inflammatory Hyperpigmentation or PIH has been to bleach the darkened pigment using hydroquinone based products which in South Africa is only available by doctors prescription.
 Still, despite best efforts with bleaching agents and exfoliation treatments, pigment from PIH can be stubborn and long lasting.
 There is a ‘something’ missing in conventional fading creams.
 Most have side effects.

 For most people with dark skin, treating pigmentation is like taking one step forward and one step back.
 The challenge is to take care of dark skin, fade the dark spots / pigmentation and heal it without further causing rebound hyper pigmentation which results from irritation of the skin